 "These new Australian products come out at such a high standard, it's all too easy to get excited and passionate about working with them."
 Like us, Amelia is, of course, pretty down with the gin category.

 "I think of gin as a finely brewed tea, taking a basic spirit and finding the right combination of botanics, having them play off and compliment each other resulting in a beautiful unique blend."

 "In winter I love my gin neat.
 Four pillars in particular is such a gorgeous spirit to have by it's lonesome."

 Bad Frankie is a great example of Melbourne's small bar scene; laid back, understated with an undeniable love for the little quirky details.

-Amelia believes that the time for pretentious bartending is long gone, replaced with people who are hungry for knowledge about the products they're working with, and a complete eagerness to share their knowledge with customers.
+Amelia believes that the time for pretentious bartending is long gone, replaced with people who are hungry for knowledge about the products they're working with, and an unbound eagerness to share that knowledge with customers.

 Make a point to visit when you’re in the area for one of their famous jaffles paired with a Bad Frankie styled Negroni.

 "As we use only Australian spirits, our Negroni is made up of gin, Maidenii sweet vermouth and Quandong and Gentian Bitters liqueur as an alternative to Campari.
 Delicious."